iterative/dvc.org/static/docs/get-started/reproduce.md

 In the previous section, we described our first pipeline.
 Basically, we created a number of [DVC-file](/doc/user-guide/dvc-file-format).
 Each file describes a single stage we need to run (a pipeline) towards a final result.
-Each depends on some data (either initial data files or intermediate results from another DVC-file file) and code files.
+Each depends on some data (either raw data files or intermediate results from another DVC-file) and code files.

 If you freshly checked out the project, make sure you first fetch the input data from DVC by calling `dvc pull`.